ckz8780/mpg_eightball/README.md

 - Some crude Javascript data cleansing has been implemented on the question submission form to prevent some CORS violations
 - All HTML and CSS has been validated with the W3C validators.
 JS has been validated at jslint.com with the following properties:
 	- Global variables: $, localStorage
-	- Tolerate long lines, `this`, and whitespace mess
+	- Tolerate: long lines, `this`, and whitespace mess

 ### Requirements: